bvbohnen/X3_Customizer/Documentation.md

       separately from standard variants.
       Ships without extensions or cargo are ignored (eg. drones, weapon platforms).

+      After variants are created, a script may be manually run in game from the script editor which will add variants to all shipyards that sell the base ship.
+Run 'a.x3customizer.add.variants.to.shipyards.xml', no input args.
+      Note: this will add all stock variants as well, as it currently has no way to distinguish the new ships from existing ones.

       * ship_types:
         - List of ship names or types to add variants for, eg. ['SS_SH_OTAS_M2', 'SG_SH_M1'].
       * variant_types:
         - List of variant types to add.
-Variant names are given as strings, and support the following list:
+Variant names are given as strings or as integers (1-19).
+The default list, with supported names and corresponding integers in parentheses, is:
-             ['vanguard',
-              'sentinel',
-              'raider',
-              'hauler',
-              'miner',
-              'tanker',
-              'tanker xl',
+             ['vanguard' (1),
+              'sentinel' (2),
+              'raider' (3),
+              'hauler' (4),
+              'miner' (5),
-              'super freighter',
+              'super freighter' (6),
+              'tanker' (7) ,
+              'tanker xl' (14),
-              'super freighter xl']
+              'super freighter xl' (15)
+              ]
+      * price_multiplier:
+        - Float, extra scaling to apply to pricing for the new variants, on top of standard variant modifiers.
       * blacklist:
         - List of names of ships not to generate variants for.
       * race_types: